Charles Ghigna - Father Goose® lives in a treehouse in the middle of Alabama.

 He is an award-winning poet, children's author, speaker, and nationally syndicated feature writer

 who helps promote the love of poetry and children's literature throughout the world.

-He is the author of more than 5,000 poems and 60 books from Random House, Disney, Hyperion, Scholastic, Simon & Schuster, Abrams, Boyds Mills, Charlesbridge, Capstone and other publishers.
+He is the author of more than 5,000 poems and 100 books from Random House, Disney, Hyperion, Scholastic, Simon & Schuster, Time Inc., Abrams, Boyds Mills, Charlesbridge, Capstone, Orca and other publishers.
 His books have been featured on ABC-TV's "Good Morning America," PBS and NPR.

 and the Mary Roberts Rinehart Foundation.
-He has presented poetry readings at the Library of Congress, The John F. Kennedy Center for the Performing Arts, the American Library in Paris, the International Schools of South America, and at hundreds of schools, colleges, conferences, libraries, book fairs, and literary events throughout the U.S. and overseas.
+He has presented poetry readings at the Library of Congress, The John F. Kennedy Center for the Performing Arts, the American Library in Paris, the International Schools of South America, and at hundreds of schools, colleges, conferences, libraries, book fairs, and literary events throughout the United States, South America, and overseas.